PaulDance/cargo-liner/README.md

 update policy is rather fluctuating, but there are still some important elements that should stay valid in the near future:

- * It is not yet tested in CI, so could get broken out of nowhere from oversight without an adequate prior notice.
-Stable Rust is really what is targeted here.
+ * It is tested in CI, but only by checking the crate's compilation when using the older toolchain version as specified by the MSRV.

- * It is updated whenever a new Rust or Cargo feature is used, meaning it should also be a good indication of the minimum supported Cargo version, as any backwards compatibility is not maintained.
+ * It is updated whenever a new Rust or Cargo feature is used, meaning it can be an indication of the minimum supported Cargo version, as any backwards compatibility is not maintained, but it still remains mostly about compilation and dependency updates.

- * In case it is not bumped for a new specific feature soon enough, then it will be bumped to be at most five releases behind stable Rust.
+ * In case it is not bumped for a new specific feature soon enough, then it will be bumped to be at most five but at least two releases behind stable Rust.
+Generally though, it will be closer to two releases behind.

 ## Contributing